moosecreates/tailtown/docs/architecture/ERROR-HANDLING-IMPLEMENTATION.md

 ## Next Steps

-1. **Update Existing Controllers**:
+1. **Update Remaining Controllers**:
-   - Update all controllers in the Reservation Service to use the new error handling pattern
+   - Update reservation controller in the Reservation Service to use the new error handling pattern
-   - Update all controllers in the Customer Service to use the new error handling pattern
+   - Update any remaining controllers in the Customer Service to use the new error handling pattern

 2. **Linting and Testing**:
    - Address any ESLint issues in the implementation
    - Add tests for error handling scenarios
+   - Verify error handling in different environments (dev, test, prod)

 3. **Frontend Integration**:
    - Implement consistent error handling in the frontend
    - Create standardized error response parsing
+   - Add error handling utilities for API requests

 4. **Documentation**:
    - Update API documentation to reflect standardized error responses
    - Add examples of error responses to API documentation
+   - Create error handling guidelines for developers

 ## Known Issues